Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Summery and Conclusions

-\textbf{a)} \emph{The Wiener measure shows up an intrinsic Lorentz symmetry at its first local approximation}.
 Hence, it is established that Lorentz invariance could be regarded as an approximate symmetry of local interactions of nature, as has already been shown in some aspects of string theory \cite{horava}.
-This conclusion is obtained without any augmentation of mathematical tools that have imposed to the Wiener measure by hand, such as the analytic continuation of the measure or of the mass term,\footnote{Which both cease the Wiener measure to be still a well-defined probability measure.} regularizing the measure and geometric approximations which have already been done before.\footnote{See for example \cite{bodmann, dau, dau2, dau3, and, nelson, cameron1, cameron2, chaichian}.
-For another viewpoint to Feynman's path-integral formulation see \cite{ito1, ito2, gelfand, kac}.
-The readers are also referred to \cite{klauder} for a historical review on path-integral and its various stochastic formulation via the Wiener measure.}
+This conclusion is obtained without any augmentation of mathematical tools that have been imposed on the Wiener measure by hand, such as the analytic continuation of the measure, incorporating an imaginary mass,\footnote{These two methods cease the Wiener measure to keep its consistency as a well-defined probability measure.} regularizing the measure, and geometric approximations, which all have already been done before.\footnote{See for example \cite{bodmann, dau, dau2, dau3, and, nelson, cameron1, cameron2, chaichian}.
+For another viewpoint on Feynman's path-integral formulation see \cite{ito1, ito2, gelfand, kac}.
+The readers are also referred to \cite{klauder} for a historical review on path-integral and its various stochastic formulation via the Wiener measure.} The next astonishing outcome of the above arguments is:\\